-General Assembly is presided in line with the Meeting Rules (Annex - 1)

-The rules for holding extraordinary General Assembly are detailed in the Statutes.
+- General Assembly is presided in line with the Meeting Rules (Annex 1) - The rules for holding extraordinary General Assembly are detailed in the Statutes.

-163 Changes to the statutory and internal organisational documents take effect from 164 the first working day after the GA meeting where they were changed, except when 165 the GA votes for their immediate implementation through a second vote requiring 166 an absolute two-thirds majority.
-Persons elected by the General Assembly will 167 start their mandate from the first working day after the GA meeting where they 168 were elected, unless other rules apply for their mandate.
+162 Changes to the statutory and internal organisational documents take effect from 163 the first working day after the GA meeting where they were changed, except when 164 the GA votes for their immediate implementation through a second vote requiring 165 an absolute two-thirds majority.
+Persons elected by the General Assembly will 166 start their mandate from the first working day after the GA meeting where they 167 were elected, unless other rules apply for their mandate.

-169 2.4.
+168 2.4.
 Deadlines and calls

-The call for hosting the General Assembly must be sent out by latest 1st of October of every year with a one month deadline.
-The selection of the hosting organisation is done by the Executive Committee.
+The call for hosting the General Assembly must be sent as soon as possible, no later than 7 months before the tentative dates of the GA.
+The call must be open at least one month.The selection of the hosting organisation is done by the Executive Committee.

-173 The remaining deadlines are structured as follows:
+- 173 The remaining deadlines are structured as follows:

-174 12 Weeks before the General Assembly the Executive Committee must send out a 175 call for:
+- 174 12 Weeks before the General Assembly the Executive Committee must send out a 175 call for:

-- 176 Registration
+- 176 Registration of all participants

+- 177 delegates

-- 177 the executive committee (if applicable)
+- 178 the executive committee (if applicable)

-- 178 the secretary general (if applicable)
+- 179 the secretary general (if applicable)

-179 the financial control and advisory committee
+- 180 the financial control and advisory committee

-180 the ecosprinter editorial board
+- 181 the ecosprinter editorial board

-181 the FYEG representative to the EGP committee
+- 182 the FYEG representative to the EGP committee

-182 the presidency
+- 183 the presidency

+- 184 9 weeks before the General Assembly is the deadline for:

+- applications of presidency

-183 10 weeks before the General Assembly:
+- 186 Between 10 and 7 weeks before the GA